 A CSRF attack forces a logged-on victim’s browser to send a forged HTTP request, including the victim’s session cookie and any other automatically included authentication information, to a vulnerable web application.
 This allows the attacker to force the victim’s browser to generate requests the vulnerable application thinks are legitimate requests from the victim.

-The form token is a unique encrypted time sensitive field that is placed into each web page by the server.
+The form token is a unique encrypted time-sensitive field that is placed into each web page by the server.
 When a form is submitted, the server checks the form token with what was sent out.
-If it does not match, the patron is send to a 'safe' landing page.
-Currently, TM sends patrons who are logged in to the 'home' page and those that are browsing anonymously to the 'event listing' page.
+If it does not match, the patron is sent to a 'safe' landing page.
+Currently, Theatre Manager sends patrons who are logged in to the 'home' page and those that are browsing anonymously to the 'event listing' page.
 No form can be submitted twice.

 |A9||Using Known Vulnerable Components||